 Typical 2BR apartment: €47 – 84

 Zakopane may win the prize for the cheapest lift tickets for beginners and intermediates, currently coming in at around €20 or under for Harenda, Szymoszkowa, or Nosal resorts.
+That certainly makes this one of the cheapest ski resorts in the world.
 If you want to hit the best one for experts, an all-day pass for Kasprowy Wierch—only open when there’s been plenty of natural snow–is €32.
 After the ride up, one slope is 2 kilometers and the other is 1.4.

 Getting here just takes two hours on a four-euro ski bus from historic Krakow.
 You can find a big beer for €2.50 and a full dinner for €5-10.
 If you like sausages after a full day on the slopes, you’ll be in heaven.